-Within the Kettle Creek Source Protection Area, there are no Existing significant drinking water threats that require provincial approvals.
-Ontario ministries are reviewing applications for New provincial approvals (e.g. Environmental Compliance Approvals issued under the Environmental Protection Act) where they have been identified as a tool in our plan to address activities that pose a significant risk to source water.
+There are no existing significant drinking water threats that require provincial approvals in the Kettle Creek Source Protection Area.
+Ontario ministries review applications for new provincial approvals (e.g. Environmental Compliance Approvals issued under the Environmental Protection Act) where they have been identified as a tool in our Plan to address activities that pose a significant risk to source water.

 The Province has established Standard Operating Policies to ensure that approvals take into account the science generated through the Drinking Water Source Protection Program and policies in the Source Protection Plan.
-Provincial approvals are issued, denied, amended, or revoked to conform to plan policies.
+Provincial approvals are issued, denied, amended, or revoked to conform to Plan policies.
 Where necessary, conditions are added to approvals to ensure that the activity does not pose a significant threat to sources of drinking water.